Izu–Bonin–Mariana arc

 The Izu–Bonin–Mariana (IBM) arc system is a tectonic plate convergent boundary in Micronesia.
-The IBM arc system extends over 2800 km south from Tokyo, Japan, to beyond Guam, and includes the Izu Islands, the Bonin Islands, and the Mariana Islands; much more of the IBM arc system is submerged below sealevel.
+The IBM arc system extends over 2800 km south from Tokyo, Japan, to beyond Guam, and includes the Izu Islands, the Bonin Islands, and the Mariana Islands; much more of the IBM arc system is submerged below sea level.
 The IBM arc system lies along the eastern margin of the Philippine Sea plate in the Western Pacific Ocean.
 It is the site of the deepest gash in Earth's solid surface, the Challenger Deep in the Mariana Trench.

 The IBM arc system formed as a result of subduction of the western Pacific plate.
 The IBM arc system now subducts mid-Jurassic to Early Cretaceous lithosphere, with younger lithosphere in the north and older lithosphere in the south, including the oldest (~170 million years old, or Ma) oceanic crust.
 Subduction rates vary from ~2 cm (1 inch) per year in the south to 6 cm (~2.5 inches) in the north.

 The volcanic islands that comprise these island arcs are thought to have been formed from the release of volatiles (steam from trapped water, and other gases) being released from the subducted plate, as it reached sufficient depth for the temperature to cause release of these materials.
 The associated trenches are formed as the oldest (most western) part of the Pacific plate crust increases in density with age, and because of this process finally reaches its lowest point just as it subducts under the crust to the west of it.

 The IBM arc system is an excellent example of an intra-oceanic convergent margin (IOCM).
 IOCMs are built on oceanic crust and contrast fundamentally with island arcs built on continental crust, such as Japan or the Andes.
 Because IOCM crust is thinner, denser, and more refractory than that beneath Andean-type margins, study of IOCM melts and fluids allows more confident assessment of mantle-to-crust fluxes and processes than is possible for Andean-type convergent margins.
 Because IOCMs are far removed from continents they are not affected by the large volume of alluvial and glacial sediments.
 The consequent thin sedimentary cover makes it much easier to study arc infrastructure and determine the mass and composition of subducted sediments.
 Active hydrothermal systems found on the submarine parts of IOCMs give us a chance to study how many of Earth's important ore deposits formed.